cristian-guerrero/legion-go-tricks/README.md

 ## What has issues

+- **v29 bios - Update** seems to work so far on nobara v39, and also tested latest Bazzite.
+Fan curves, Auto VRAM, and battery indicator seems to be working or fixed.
+But more testing required.

 - Battery Indicator - It doesn't consistently work, but has a usable workaround
 - Battery Estimated Time Remaining - It's often incorrect

-- **v29 bios - Update** seems to work so far on nobara v39, and am testing bazzite in a bit

 ### Known bugs